Credit and LoansTurn Your Home into a Powerhouse with a HELOC

 How to calculate a HELOC payment

-Let's say you have a HELOC balance of $25,000 at a rate of 7%.
-During the draw period (the first 10 years where you're paying interest only), your payment would be calculated like this:
+Let’s say you have a HELOC balance of $75,000 at a rate of 7.25%, with a 10-year draw period.
+During the draw period, when you’re paying interest only, your payment would be calculated like this:

 Then, once you enter the repayment period, you pay the principal plus interest, so your monthly payments increase.
 When you enter the repayment period, your loan converts to a closed-end loan, so you no longer have that line of credit.
 If you want, you can negotiate with your lender to have that line extended.